 Well that certainly look like a lot of work for us and the computer.
 We went from 2 dimension to 6.
-Not only do we have to compute that embedding in the first place anything we do from here on has to work on the 6 dimensions rather than 2.
-Luckily some smart people noticed that there are certain special transformation where we can reduce a dot product in the feature space to a simple evaluation in the original dimension!
+Not only do we have to compute that embedding in the first place, anything we do from here on has to work on the 6 dimensions rather than 2.
+Luckily some smart people noticed that there are certain special transformation where we can reduce a dot product in the feature space, thats the new high dimensional space, to a simple evaluation in the original dimension low dimensional space!

 Though it might not look like much.This is HUGE.
 So for example the polynomial function is such a special kernel function (Mercer Kernel).
 For a simply polynomial kernel the feature map already has a ridiculously large dimension: